 8.x.2 Pre-conditions

 ERA has already applied flight permission for its UAVs from local aviation authority.
 In order to carry out rescue operations effectively, the rescue teams are equipped with two kinds of UAVs, i.e.Type-1 UAVs (one kind of rescue UAV, equipped with UE, high-resolution cameras, advanced sensors) and Type-2 UAVs( another kind of rescue UAV, embedded with 6G RAN).

+NOTE: The term 6G RAN does not imply any architectural assumption, e.g. whether 6G CN/RAN is a new or evolved CN/RAN (compared to 5G).

 Operator B provide 6G TN and NTN service.

 The ERA has a contract with Operator B to achieve 6G TN and NTN services.